L1ghtmann/Building-An-Ios-Toolchain/README.md

 ## The expected result

-Our toolchain is primarily targeting iOS tweak development and will contain the following: `llvm`, `clang`, `ldid`, `libtapi`, and `cctools-port`, though other projects (from LLVM or a third party) can be added as desired.
+Our toolchain is primarily targeting iOS tweak development and will contain the following: `llvm`, `clang`, `ldid`, `tapi`, and `cctools-port`, though other projects (from LLVM or a third party) can be added as desired.

 **Note:** Unless another target is specified explicitly prior to building (i.e., you want to [cross compile](https://llvm.org/docs/HowToCrossCompileLLVM.html)), the aforementioned tools will be built for use on the host system's [architecture](https://llvm.org/doxygen/classllvm_1_1Triple.html#a547abd13f7a3c063aa72c8192a868154) and [triple](https://clang.llvm.org/docs/CrossCompilation.html#target-triple) (e.g., `x86_64` and `x86_64-unknown-linux-gnu` for my machine running [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)).